bringauto/fleet-management-http-api/docs/entity_manipulations.md

 Requirements:

-- The name must be unique.
+- The name must be unique under a given tenant.
-- The Stop must exist.
+- The Stop must exist under the given tenant.

 Result: